TransPennine Express (2016–2023): History

 The TransPennine Express brand was launched in the early 1990s by British Rail's Regional Railways sector.
 It became part of Regional Railways North East and, on 2 March 1997, was privatised along with the majority of British Rail.
 Its first private sector operator, Northern Spirit, as well as its successor, Arriva Trains Northern, opted to maintain the brand.

 In 2000, the Strategic Rail Authority announced that it planned to reorganise the North West Regional Railways and Regional Railways North East franchises operated by First North Western and Arriva Trains Northern.
 A TransPennine Express franchise would be created for the long-distance regional services, the remaining services being operated by a new Northern franchise.

 In July 2003, the TransPennine franchise was awarded to a joint venture between FirstGroup and Keolis, and the services operated by Arriva Trains Northern and First North Western were transferred to First TransPennine Express on 1 February 2004.
 On 11 November 2007, the services from the Manchester station group to Edinburgh Waverley and Glasgow Central via the West Coast Main Line formerly operated by Virgin CrossCountry were transferred to First TransPennine Express.

 In August 2014, the Department for Transport (DfT) announced FirstGroup, Keolis/Go-Ahead and Stagecoach had been shortlisted to bid for the next franchise.
 During December 2015, FirstGroup was awarded the franchise of TransPennine Express.
-The effective date of the new franchise was 1 April 2016 and will run until 31 March 2023, with an option to extend for two years.
-The company remains First TransPennine Express, but has branded the services as TransPennine Express.
+The effective start date of the new franchise was 1 April 2016 and it was scheduled to run until 31 March 2023, with an option to extend for two years.
+The company remained First TransPennine Express, but branded the services as TransPennine Express.

 As part of a recasting of the franchise map by the DfT, services from Manchester Airport to Blackpool North; Manchester Airport to Barrow-in-Furness; and Oxenholme Lake District to Windermere were transferred to the Northern franchise on 1 April 2016.

 In May 2021, following various COVID-19 emergency measures, the company was given a direct award contract by the DfT running until 28 May 2023.

-TransPennine Express is one of several train operators impacted by the 2022–2023 United Kingdom railway strikes, which are the first national rail strikes in the UK for three decades.
-Its workers are amongst those who are participating in industrial action due to a dispute over pay and working conditions.
+TransPennine Express was one of several train operators impacted by the 2022–2023 United Kingdom railway strikes, which were the first national rail strikes in the UK for three decades.
+Its workers were amongst those who are participating in industrial action due to a dispute over pay and working conditions.

+On 11 May 2023, after months of continued cancellations and service disruptions, the DfT announced that the company's contract would not be renewed with TPE ceasing operations on 28 May 2023.
+Instead, the service was taken over by operator of last resort TransPennine Trains.

 Services

-The TransPennine Express routes are subdivided into three operations:
+The TransPennine Express routes were subdivided into three operations: